-The third season of the `co-incidence festival` took place from January 19—28, 2018, at Washington Street Art Center.
-Performances took place throughout the week in Union Square, Somerville, as part of the Somerville Arts Council's ArtsUnion program.
-As with the prior year, the overarching goal of the festival was to bring together experimental composer/performers/artists to focus on collaboration, critical discussion, workshopping, and performance.
-In 2018, this lasted 8 full days (not including arrival and departure days).
-The festival was directed by experimental composer/performers aaron foster breilyn and luke martin.
+the second season of the `co-incidence festival` took place from January 19—28, 2018, mainly located at Washington Street Art Center. throughout the week, performances called 'Sound Bridges' took place in Union Square as part of the Somerville Arts Council's ArtsUnion program. as with the prior year, the overarching goal of the festival was to bring together experimental composer/performers/artists to focus on collaboration, critical discussion, workshopping, and performance - this time with more of a focus on exploring the local area.

 Amy Golden is a composer, vocalist, sound artist, and sculptor from Springdale, Arkansas living and working in Los Angeles, California.
 She creates works for instruments, voice, and objects, as well as sound and sculptural installations and performance art with a special focus on the relationship between sound and object, texture, magical realism, translation across mediums, collections, and the female experience.